abcMarcus/usyd_timesheet_automation/README.md

 **forked from [Alan Robertson](https://github.com/Alan-Robertson/usyd_timesheet_automation)**

-> [!WARNING]
-> This latest update has a slightly different format than before.
-Look at the CSV format below and compare it to your csv, it might be configured for [this commit](https://github.com/abcMarcus/usyd_timesheet_automation/tree/e4077bd206cd97f77941990fabb43ec591c64ab6)

-## read below!

-## Because Online Timesheet Submissions are a Pain ##
+## Because Online Timesheet Submissions are a Pain

 My employer requires that we manually track and transcribe data from our own records of time worked into their online system.
 We are not paid for the time spent doing this, but without doing it we're not paid at all.